Robert Rinder: Radio

 Between July and August 2021, Rinder presented a six part series on Classic FM, titled Robert Rinder's Classical Passions.
 In October 2021, Rinder became the new permanent host of Drivetime every Friday on talkRADIO and talkRADIO TV.
 Rinder presented the show until September 2022.

 In 2022, Rinder travelled to the Polish-Ukraine border to report on the crisis for talkRADIO.

 Writing

 In 2014, Rinder started to write a legal-based discussion column in the newspaper The Sun, and in 2015, he released a book called Rinder Rules.
-Rinder became a columnist for the London Evening Standard in 2017.
+He became a columnist for the London Evening Standard in 2017.

-In 2023, Rob Rinder became a #1 Sunday Times bestselling author with the release of his debut novel The Trial.
+In 2023, Rinder became a number one Sunday Times bestselling author with the release of his debut novel The Trial.
 This was followed by The Suspect in 2024, and in June 2025, he published his third book,The Protest, which also made the Sunday Times bestseller list.